Board Documents

 Before Virginia Beach CASA, Season also served as the Director of Volunteer Services at Senior Services of Southeastern Virginia (2010-2012), Hampton Road’s Area Agency on Aging; and before that, the Development Operations Manager at The King’s Daughters, founders of Children’s Hospital of The King’s Daughters (CHKD) from 2002 – 2012; where she managed over 1,000 volunteers in their efforts to raise funds, friends, and awareness for CHKD.
 Currently, Season is active in her local community and church.
 She sits on several local and state non-profit boards and committees.
 Season resides in Virginia Beach, VA with her husband and daughter

-Abigail Wescott, Secretary
+Abigail Wescott, Vice Chair

 Richmond